Ant20ni02/Ant20ni02/README.md

 <h1 align="center"> Marco Antonio Gardida Cortés </h1>

 <div align = "center">
   Hello there!
 My name is Marco, I'm 19 years old and I'm from Mexico.
 I have always enjoyed logic related problems and that is why I am passionate about programming.
-I'm currently pursuing a bachelor degree in Computer Science at Tecnológico de Monterrey.
+I'm currently pursuing a Bachelor of Science in Computer Science and Technology at Tecnológico de Monterrey.
 </div>

 <br/>